SherrySDong/Hierarchical-Correction-Improves-Automated-Single-cell-Type-Annotation/README.md

-###Single-cell Type Annotation with Deep Learning in 265 normal  cell types for humans
+# Code for "Single-cell Type Annotation with Deep Learning in 265 normal cell types for humans"

+## Overview:

 bash.sh

 extract.py